 Are you and your colleagues implementing an initiative under Choosing Wisely Canada?
 If so, we’d love to hear about it and let others know about it.
 Please email a few details to Vivian Chan.

-- Which of CWCs partner organization does your work fall under?
+Which of CWCs partner organizations does your work fall under?